kevinAlbs/mongo-java-driver/driver-core/src/test/resources/client-side-encryption/README.rst

    - Create a document, setting the auto-encrypted field to the value.
    - Insert the document.
 Verify an exception is thrown.

+[JY: this is a duplicate of the test above]
 #.
 Test explicit encrypting an auto encrypted field.

    - Create a `KeyVault` with either a "local" or "aws" KMS provider